Lachhab1/learning-platform-nosql/README.md

 Open your web browser and navigate to http://localhost:3000.
 Follow the on-screen instructions to start learning about NoSQL databases.
 Explore the different tutorials and practice exercises available on the platform.
-Contributing
-Contributions are what make the open-source community such an amazing place to be, learn, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-License
-Distributed under the MIT License.
-See LICENSE for more information.

 Contact
 GitHub: Lachhab1